 The Commission noted that the NRC regulations in 10 CFR 50.69(d)(2) explicitly require that the treatment of RISC-3 SSCs to be consistent with the categorization process because the treatment practices for plant SSCs must support the capability credited in the categorization process for there to be reasonable confidence that any increase in risk remains small.
 The use of voluntary consensus standards is one effective means to establish treatment requirements for RISC-3 SSCs.
 However, exercising a pump or valve may not be sufficient to ensure with reasonable confidence its design-basis capability.
 In Commission paper SECY-00-0194, “Risk-Informing Special Treatment Requirements,” dated September 7, 2000, the NRC noted that a wide variation existed in industrial practices.
 Therefore, certain industrial practices alone may not be sufficient to satisfy the treatment requirements for RISC-3 SSCs in 10 CFR 50.69.
 As a result, the Commission required in 10 CFR 50.69 that the treatment of RISC-3 SSCs must be consistent with the categorization process.
 One way to achieve this consistency could be the application of consensus standards.
 However, licensees must recognize that the application of such standards must meet the 10 CFR 50.69(d)(2) requirements to be acceptable.
 The determination of consistency between treatment and categorization (e.g., assumed reliability levels) also includes consideration of applicable operational experience.
 See 69 FR 68008, 68013, 68041-68042.

 Although a specific list of design control attributes is not included in 10 CFR 50.69 for RISC-3 SSCs, the NRC regulations in 10 CFR 50.69 require licensees to ensure with reasonable confidence that RISC-3 SSCs remain capable of performing their safety-related functions under design-basis conditions.
 The Commission stated that 10 CFR 50.69 does not change design-basis functional requirements, and 10 CFR 50.59 remains applicable to all changes to non-special treatment aspects of RISC-3 SSCs.
-Under 10 CFR 50.69, RISC-3 SSCs are excluded from special treatment requirements for qualification methods for environmental conditions and effects, and seismic conditions. , RISC-3 SSCs continue to be required to be capable of performing their safety-related functions under applicable environmental conditions and effects and seismic conditions.
+Under 10 CFR 50.69, RISC-3 SSCs are excluded from special treatment requirements for qualification methods for environmental conditions and effects, and seismic conditions.
+However, the requirements of 10 CFR Part 50, Appendix A, “General Design Criteria for Nuclear Power Plants,” continue to apply to SSCs important to safety within the scope of 10 CFR 50.69.
+As a result, RISC-3 SSCs continue to be required to be capable of performing their safety-related functions under applicable environmental conditions and effects and seismic conditions.
+As allowed by 10 CFR 50.69, licensees may provide a lower level of confidence (referred to as reasonable confidence in 10 CFR 50.69) than provided for RISC-1 SSCs when demonstrating the design-basis capability of RISC-3 SSCs to perform their safety-related functions under applicable environmental conditions and effects and seismic conditions.
 See 69 FR 68008, 68013-68014.